Fakerol/backend-taskhub/README.md

 - ✅ MongoDB Integration
 - ✅ Project Management (Full CRUD)
 - ✅ Project Member Management
-- ✅ User Permissions & Access Control
+- ✅ User Permissions & Access Control (Only owner can create, update and delete Task and Project, member can only view details and view all)
 - ✅ Task Management (Full CRUD)
 - ✅ Task Assignment & Status Tracking
-- 🔄 Activity Tracking (Coming Soon)
+- ✅ Activity Tracking for each Project

 ## Tech Stack